 More often than not, this kind of issue can be solved by uncommenting a line in a configuration file.

 For example, in Apache’s httpd.conf file, you will need to make sure that the line “LoadModule php5_module” has been uncommented and that there is no semi-colon (;) at the beginning of the line.

 Restart your web server.

-If you’re pretty sure that you have set everything up and that you haven’t fallen victim to a misconfiguration, then you should make sure that you have restarted your web server.
+If you’re pretty sure that everything has been setup correctly and you haven’t fallen victim to a misconfiguration, then you should make sure that you have restarted your web server.

 More often than not, you will need to restart Apache or Nginx for the changes to take effect.

-If you have done all of that and your code is still being displayed in the browser, then you will need to make sure that your files are using the .php extension!
-PHP code will not be executed if it is saved inside a .html file!
+If you have done all of that and your code is still being displayed in the browser, then you will need to make sure that your files are using the .php extension.

-Lastly – You will need to make sure that you are actually running your files via a web server!
-A lot of beginner PHP developers will make the mistake of opening the page via their file system, instead of putting it into the root of a PHP-enabled webserver.
-Although this can be done with regular HTML, it will not work with PHP!
+A lot of beginner PHP developers make the mistake of opening the page via their file system instead of putting it into the root of a PHP-enabled web server.